The music school in Rome

 Institutional objectives of the Saint Louis College of music:

-2) recording and concert artistic productions with graduating students and insertion into the world of work alongside international artists
+- artistic discographic and concert productions with graduating students and insertion into the world of work alongside international artists

 The music school in Rome has 4 locations in the heart of Rome (in the Rione Monti, between the Colosseum and Via Nazionale).
 It is equipped with 50 multifunctional classrooms, 5 recording studios for teaching and for record productions.
 In 2015 the fourth office was inaugurated, also in the district and located in Via Baccina.